gomorpheus/morpheus-docs/library/kibana.rst

 Overview
 ^^^^^^^^

 In this example we will build out a new Kibana Library item to automate the installation and configuration of Kibana.
-This simple example utilizes all sections of the Library including Option Types, File Templates and Scripts.
+This simple example utilizes all sections of the Library including Inputs, File Templates and Scripts.

 #.
 Configure Virtual Image
 #.
 Add Kibana Instance Type
 #.
-Add Option Type for ElasticSearch URL
+Add Input for ElasticSearch URL
 #.
-Add Option Type for Kibana Version
+Add Input for Kibana Version
 #.
 Add File Template for kibana.yml
 #.
 Add Script for Kibana installation
 #.
 Add Kibana Node Type(s)